 The reality is that you never know what the stock market is going to do.
-I’ve seen it fall to the point where it’s caused nationwide economic collapse – like in 2008.
-And so, I don’t want to ever have all of my eggs in one particular basket.
-By putting a percentage of your money in a “safe” saving vehicle like a CD, you'll know that no matter what happens to the stock market I’ll have money set aside.
+It may rise to new heights, and then crash like it did in 2008 (or 2020, for that matter).
+As a result, it might not be a good idea to have all of your eggs in one basket.
+By putting a percentage of your money in a “safe” savings vehicle like a CD, you'll know that no matter what happens to the stock market, there will be money set aside.

 Even if you invest in stocks, bonds, and mutual funds, you may want to consider CDs as a part of your investment portfolio.

 While CDs don’t often outperform the stock market over the long haul, they do perform much better than the typical money market account.
-Certificates of deposit usually have a 5 to 10 times higher yield than money market accounts.
-It’s a pretty big margin.
+Certificates of deposit usually have a five to 10 times higher yield than money market accounts.
+That’s a pretty big margin.

-I would love to be making 12 or 15 percent of my CDs, but I don’t want to see runaway inflation and interest rates.
-Because of that, I’m willing to take CDs at lower rates and continually put my money into them and roll them over when they mature.
+It would be great to make 12%-15% off of CDs, but you'd probably also be seeing runaway inflation and interest rates at the same time.
+Because of that, it may be better to have CDs at lower rates, and to continually put money into them so you can roll them over when they mature.

 Doing this can create a very nice passive income stream that you can rely on if times get tough.
 And for many people, that kind of security is priceless.